 Editor’s Notes: This Millard tri-fold mattress is easy to transport and can be used on any flat surface.
 It is equally suitable for a standard bed base and a flat surface such as a floor, dry ground when camping or any other flat surface.
 Like all such mattresses do not expect total luxury, but it’s a great unexpected guest bed or for a kids’ sleepover.

 2. Zinus Sleepmaster – Tri Fold

 The Zinus Sleepmaster memory foam tri-fold mattress consists of a 1-inch layer of memory foam on top of 2-inches of Viscoelastic Responsive foam.
 These sit on a 1-inch layer of high-density support foam.
-This is good combination which provides comfort on top with support below – just what you need!
+This is a good combination which provides comfort on top with support below – just what you need!

 This 4-inch thick mattress, fashioned totally with foam, is easy to roll up for traveling.
 You can use this twin-size mattress anywhere.
-Its design enables it to be used on a flat surface, such as floor.
+Its design enables it to be used on a flat surface, such as the floor.
 In fact, most mattresses can be used on a floor – modern mattresses do not need a box spring base.
-They work perfectly well on a floor as on a solid bed base.
+They work perfectly well on the floor as on a solid bed base.